 • Four potential futures that Parag thinks we are heading for.

 • Immigration policies in the UK, US, and Canada, and what these indicate about the future.

-• Changes in migration dynamics since Parag’s school days, and what is driving those changes.
+• Changes in mass migration dynamics since Parag’s school days, and what is driving those changes.

 • The sentiment amongst European politicians about migrants that Parag has picked up through his research.

 • How societies have historically dealt with mass migration.

 • High volumes of migration that take place in East and South-East Asia.